Office - (702) 671-4419

 Regular chambers calendar

-o Department 14 prefers to set a noticed hearing, Noticed motions for temporary restraining orders and preliminary injunctions are heard as any other motions.
+- Department XIV (14) sets hearings for motions for temporary restraining orders and preliminary injunctions.
 Ex parte motions for temporary restraining orders pursuant to NRCP 65(b) may be set for chambers calendar.

 Telephonic appearance request

-o Department 14 does not grant unopposed motions in advance of the hearing date MAY grant unopposed motions in advance of the hearing date.
-If so, a Minute Order will be issued to all parties.
+- Department XIV (14) may grant unopposed motions in advance of the hearing date If so, a Minute Order will be issued and emailed to all parties.
 Unless otherwise notified by the Court, counsel is required to appear for unopposed motions set for hearing.

 Default judgment prove-ups

-o A Default Judgment prove-up hearing is not required unless for Personal Injury or Fraud (1) the party is seeking damages in excess of $50,000; (2) the party is seeking punitive damages; (3) the party is seeking equitable relief; or (4) the damages are otherwise not readily ascertainable by affidavit reference to bills, costs, promissory notes, and other instruments.
-Live testimony is generally required at default judgment prove-up hearings, but permission to appear telephonically may be granted in extreme circumstances.
+- In Department XIV (14), a Default Judgment prove-up hearing is not required unless the matter involves the following: personal injury; fraud; the party seeks damages in excess of $50,000; the party seeks punitive damages; the party seeks equitable relief; or the damages are otherwise not readily ascertainable by an affidavit referencing bills, costs, promissory notes, and other instruments.
+Testimony is required for default judgment prove-up hearings.
+Permission to appear telephonically may be granted.

 Submission of Orders

-o Department 14 requires require prevailing counsel to submit a draft order to opposing counsel for review as to form and content.
-Department 14 requires opposing counsel to sign off on the proposed order prior to submission on Motions for Summary Judgment and Dismissal and Motions in Limine.
-Department 14’s desired method for resolving disputes regarding proposed orders if If both sides cannot agree, each side should to submit their own proposed Order for approval of the Judge.
-Any competing order, or order submitted on a motion for summary judgment, motion for dismissal, or motion in limine without obtaining opposing counsel’s signature, must be accompanied by a cover letter explaining the reasoning for the competing order or the lack of signature.
+- Department XIV (14) requires that counsel for the prevailing party submit a draft order to opposing counsel for review as to form and content.
+Department XIV (14) requires opposing counsel to sign off on the proposed order prior to submission to Chambers.
+If both sides cannot agree - by allowing each side to submit their own proposed Order for approval of the Judge.
+Any competing order without obtaining opposing counsel's signature must be accompanied by a cover letter explaining the reason for the competing order or the lack of signature.